 Notice a pattern?
-They all have one common denominator…your Narcissistic partner.
+They all have one common denominator…the narcissist.

-3) He says to you repeatedly, “No one will ever care for you like I do”, “You should be grateful for what I do for you”, “I made huge sacrifices to be with you”
+3) They say to you repeatedly, “No one will ever care for you like I do”, “You should be grateful for what I do for you”, “I made huge sacrifices to be with you”

-Reality: If your Narcissist actually finds gainful employment, he’s always one coffee break away from being fired.
-That last company layoff where he got the pink slip?
-He was actually let go because he wouldn’t stop using his cell phone while on the clock.
-His huge sacrifice?
-A former source of supply who was letting the Narcissist live as a kept man.
-She worked two jobs, paid all the bills, and allowed the Narcissist to stay home.
-She kicked him out when she came home early one day and caught him in bed with her neighbor.
+Reality: If your Narcissist actually finds gainful employment, they’re always one coffee break away from being fired.
+That last company layoff where they got the pink slip?
+They were actually let go because they wouldn’t stop using their cell phone while on the clock.
+Their huge sacrifice?
+A former source of supply who was letting the Narcissist live as a kept lover.
+This person worked two jobs, paid all the bills, and allowed the Narcissist to stay home, but kicked the narc out when they came home early one day and caught them in bed with their neighbor.

-4) He tells you, “You’ll always be a loser”, when you do something he doesn’t like or make a small, common mistake.
+4) They tell you, “You’ll always be a loser”, when you do something they don’t like or make a small, common mistake.

-Reality: By telling you that you’re a “loser”, he’s implying that he’s a winner.
-Again, it’s important not to focus so much on what he’s saying, but on concrete facts.
+Reality: By telling you that you’re a “loser”, they’re implying that they’re a winner.
+Again, it’s important not to focus so much on what they’re saying, but on concrete facts.
 Let’s examine the following example:

 You: educated; several promotions at work or you started your own business; symbols of stability such as car, home, and a large networking group(at least before meeting the Narc); strong friendships; could easily obtain positive recommendations from employers and acquaintances

-Him: quits job every year or two (if he lasts that long without being fired); a string of psychotic exes; constantly plotting a way to get on disability; always living with family members or “friends” he’s managed to deceive; could never obtain a positive recommendation (unless it was fake)
+The Narcissistic Ninny: quits job every year or two (if they last that long without being fired); a string of “psychotic” exes; constantly plotting a way to get on disability; always living with family members or “friends” they’ve managed to deceive; could never obtain a positive recommendation (unless it was fake)